 What mentions does Altmetric track?

-Altmetric tracks Wikipedia references on the English, Spanish, Finnish, and Swedish Wikipedias using the Wikipedia Events API.
+Altmetric tracks Wikipedia references in certain languages (full list here) using the Wikipedia Events API.
 Mentions to research are identified when they are:

 In the "References" section of an article on one of those sites

 At the moment, we do not track mentions in any other languages as the ones mentioned above.
 We also don't track non-encyclopedic pages, such as: